cheeseandcereal/s3-public-helm-repo/README.md

 - configure: Configure (or create) an S3 bucket with the settings necessary to operate as a public helm repo
 - add: Add a chart to a configured S3 bucket, effectively updating the repository

+If using this in a non-interactive script, such as a CI/CD, use the appropriate `-y` or `-n` options at the end of a command.